 Heart and Stroke Foundation of Canada http://www.heartandstroke.ca

 Maze procedure for treatment of atrial fibrillation.
-University of Southern California Cardiothoracic Surgery website.
-Available at: http://www.surgery.usc.edu/cvti/mazeprocedure.html.
-Accessed November 28, 2017.
+University of Michigan Health website.
+Available at: https://www.uofmhealth.org/health-library/tv6752.
+Accessed July 20, 2021.

 - Reviewer: EBSCO Medical Review Board Michael J. Fucci, DO, FACC